stakater/developer-handbook/content/api/json-guidelines.md

 ## Must: Use Consistent Property Names

-## Must: Property names must be snake_case (and never camelCase)
+## Must: Property names must be snake case (and never `camelCase`)

-No established industry standard exists, but many popular Internet companies prefer snake_case: e.g. GitHub, Stack Exchange, Twitter.
-Others, like Google and Amazon, use both - but not only camelCase.
+No established industry standard exists, but many popular Internet companies prefer snake case: e.g. GitHub, Stack Exchange, Twitter.
+Others, like Google and Amazon, use both - but not only `camelCase`.
 It’s essential to establish a consistent look and feel such that JSON looks as if it came from the same hand.

 ## Must: Property names must be an ASCII subset